robertnowell/golang/chapterOne/README.md

 Inspired by Unix curl, this program fetches data from a webpage and prints it to standard output.

 ### 1.6: fetchall.go

+"A goroutine is a concurrent function execution.
+A channel is a communication mechanism that allows one goroutine to pass values of a specified type to another goroutine."